jazzyfresh/cmsi281/josephus/README.md

 - fixed add method in AbstractArrayList (it didn't set elements = doubleElements)
 - CircularLinkedList adds in list of elements backwards, so doing removeKth until there is one element left yields the same puppy as would CircularArrayList.
+- changed removeKth return type to String for CircularLinkedListIterator to match the CircularArrayListIterator, also fixed removeKth comment in CircularArrayListIterator See commit [052f6de](https://github.com/jazzyfresh/cmsi281/commit/c3368720f74e48dbd76f25f092a35cd46c3677e8)